 Donald Michael Spinelli located the man who sexually assaulted him as a boy.
 Now, he is on a murderous trek into the dark inner sanctum of New Orleans society to avenge himself upon his assailant.
 The Fishfly is the debut novel by artist, gallerist and noted television host (“Art Beat” on PBS), Robert Maniscalco.

-The Fishfly is the inner monologue of Donald Michael Spinelli, a portrait artist, turned hit-man.
-Fishflies are a rich existential metaphor for Spinelli, who, like the tiny little bugs, is on a desperate mission to do or die.
-We find ourselves inside the mind of an artist with a secret inner life.
+The Fishfly is the inner monologue of Donald Michael Spinelli, a portrait artist, turned vigilante.
+Fishflies are a rich existential metaphor for Spinelli, who, like the tiny little bugs (pictured on the cover), is on a desperate mission to do or die.
+We find ourselves inside the mind of an artist with a deep secret inner life.
 The actual story takes place over a period of about 18 hours in New Orleans, with frequent flashbacks and digressions to New York City and the suburbs of Detroit.
-It culminates in a dramatic collision of the past, present and future.
+This psychological thriller culminates in a dramatic collision of the past, present and future.

-Though he has developed into a formidable artistic talent, Spinelli discovers he has spent half his life, incapable of taking real action.
-Using the Internet he has located the man who sexually assaulted him as a boy.
+Though he has developed into a formidable artistic talent, Spinelli discovers he has spent his whole life, incapable of taking real action.
+Using the internet he has located the man who sexually assaulted him as a boy.
 Now, he is on a murderous trek into the dark inner sanctum of New Orleans society to avenge himself upon his assailant.
 The precarious act of trying to “correct” his life’s course sets into motion a series of events, encounters and recollections that peel away years of denial and pretense.
-The reader follows, moment by moment, as he deals with the twists and turns of being in action, for the first time in his life.
-Consumed by his guilt and obsession for revenge, he finally comes face to face, not just with the man who molested him but with his own inner demons as well.
+The reader follows, moment by moment, as Donald responds to the twists and turns of being in action for the first time in his life.
+He is as an unlikely vigilante, consumed by his guilt and afraid to really live.
+But he becomes obsess with revenge.
+Finally, he comes face to face, not just with the man who sexually assaulted him but with his own inner demons as well.
 Through each turn of events, he is forced to confront the veracity of his stories and the impact and meaning they have had on his life.
-As a result of this nervous breakthrough, Donald comes to realize he’s made himself the victim of his own life story.
+Like many of us, Donald comes to realize he’s made himself the victim of his own life story.

-Note: twelve years in the making, The Fishfly is a powerful story that needed to be told.
+Twelve years in the making, The Fishfly is a powerful story that needed to be told, now more than ever.
 The Fishfly is a probing, incisive novel which lays bare the insidious nature of both verbal and physical abuse.
 It grapples with the deep-rooted challenges inherent in the healing process, imaginatively dealing with the how and why of this raging epidemic.
 The narrative moves back and forth, between the perspective of the young victim and the recovering adult.
 It is the author’s hope that The Fishfly might contribute to breaking the cycle of fear, anger and abuse, which continues to grip our world.